-The first lake, called the Lower Kolsai lake is situated at the height of about 1800 m above the sea level and is 2 km in length and 80 m deep.
-If the weather is not very windy the lake resembles a spread mirror along the gorge mirroring the mountain forests from the surface.
-A steep path from the parking lot leads down to the lake between the steep mountain slopes that are covered with thick spruce forests.
+The first lake, called the Lower Kolsai lake, is situated at the height of about 1800 m above the sea level and is 2 km in length and 80 m deep.
+If the weather is not windy the lake resembles a vast mirror along the gorge, mirroring the mountain slope forests and peaks amazingly from the surface.
+A steep path from the parking area leads down to the lake between the steep mountain slopes that are covered with thick spruce forests.
 Many beautiful plants can be met in the slopes, including the specific bluish colored Tien Shan spruce.
 There is a path at the eastern side of the lake with some spots for tenting and you can also rent a boat for some rowing at the lake.

-The third (upper) Kolsai lake situated at a height of 2800 m above the sea level.
-Its surface is less than half of the second lake.
-The original dam formed of huge boulders is now overgrown with forest.
+The third (upper) Kolsai lake situated at a height of 2800 m above the sea level and its surface area is less than half of the second lake.
+The dam that has is made of huge boulders and has formed the lake, is now overgrown with forest.
 On the north shore of the lake there is a grove of juniper trees with the highest of more than 4 meters.
-At the highest areas the forests are already getting scarce here due to the altitude.

-If you want you can go to the pass “just” above the lake (6 km further) you will find a great spot to see the Issyk-Kul lake in Kyrgyzstan to the South.
+If you wish to go to the pass “just” above the lake (6 km further) you will find a great spot to see the Issyk-Kul lake in Kyrgyzstan to the South.
 We have no knowledge of the path to the pass but bear in mind that the pass is at the border of the two countries and the weather conditions can turn harsh quite quickly in the high mountain areas.
-The height of the Sary-Bulak Pass towards Kyrgyzstan is 3278 m so be sure the equip yourself with the proper equipment skill set before trying this one.
+The height of the Sary-Bulak Pass towards Kyrgyzstan is 3278 m so be sure the equip yourself with the proper equipment and skill set before trying this one.